UniversalDependencies/docs/_u-overview/simple-syntax.md

 We then give the following guidelines for the analysis of these constructions:

 * If there is no overt linking word (or if such a word can be omitted at least in some persons or tenses), then the predicative nominal is treated as the head of the clause regardless of which of the six categories it falls in.
 In languages with fixed SVO order (like English), the final nominal is the predicate and the first nominal is the subject.
 In free-word-order languages it is possible that the first nominal is the predicate, and distinguishing the subject from the predicate is based on language-specific criteria.
-* If there is an overt linking word used in equational constructions (category 1), then that word is treated as a copula and marked with the [u-dep/cop]() dependency, and is not the head of the clause. **Exception:** If the predicative element in the equation is a clause, then the copula verb is treated as the head of the clause, with the following clause as a [u-dep/ccomp]() (to prevent that the head of the smaller clause gets two subjects).
-Note that in some languages it may be instead possible to analyze the clause as the subject ([u-dep/csubj]()), retaining the [u-dep/cop]() relation for the copula verb.
+* If there is an overt linking word used in equational constructions (category 1), then that word is treated as a copula and marked with the [u-dep/cop]() dependency, and is not the head of the clause.
 * If there is an overt word used in existential constructions (category 6), which is different from the copula in equational constructions (either a different lemma or with different syntax), then it should be regarded as the head of existential clauses, taking a subject (and often a locative [u-dep/obl]()).
 * All other cases of putative copula constructions (categories 2-5) should be assimilated to the equational and existential cases as seems to make most sense according to the inherent logic of the language concerned.
 * A language should normally have at most one copula, but exceptions can be made in case of defective paradigms or if there are two verbs alternating in categories 1-5 (but not in 6) and where any meaning difference reflect at most TAME categories.